 Trinity is lucky to have a fund (the Lingen Fund) specifically to support Classics students undertaking vacation travel linked to their studies.
-Many of our Classicists are able to benefit from an award towards travel to Greece, Italy or other Classical sites.
+Many of our Classicists are able to benefit from an award towards travel to Classical sites in Greece, Italy or elsewhere.

 In 2018, 60% of Trinity`s Classicists graduated with First-class Honours.
 This included the student who came top of the whole University in Lit Hum, and another student who was awarded (jointly) the top University prize for Philosophy papers in Finals.
 Congratulations to an outstanding cohort and their tutors!

 Which Classics / joint courses with Classics can I study at Trinity?

 Trinity welcomes applications for all versions of the course in Classics (Literae Humaniores) and for the Joint Schools in Classics and English, Classics and Modern Languages (French or Spanish), Classics with Oriental Studies, and Ancient and Modern History.
 Full details of these courses are available at classics.ox.ac.uk.
 We are very keen to attract students who have little or no prior knowledge of Greek and/or Latin and who wish to learn either language (or both) from scratch, as well as applicants who have studied both languages previously.

 What is distinctive about studying Classics at Trinity?